SimhyKim/NIR_1st_sem/README.md

 # NIR_1st_sem
 The code for 2 models pipelines for the first semester NIR
+##Task
+Investigate if source code is vulnerable or not
 ## Structure
 *src_bilstm* contains source code for BiLSTM test and training pipline: